Reichswehr: End of the Weimar Republic

-According to historian Klaus-Jürgen Müller, the German military strove for Germany to obtain a "position of world power".
-He identified two tendencies that were united in this long-term goal but that advocated different methods.
-One "adventurous" direction, represented by Hans von Seeckt, espoused a German-Soviet war of revenge against Poland and France.
-The other, more "modern" direction, represented by Kurt von Schleicher, which prevailed at the end of the 1920s, relied on a combination of political, military and economic factors.
-Firstly, Germany's economic position was to be strengthened and France relegated to the role of a junior partner.
+While Seeckt was head of the Army Command, he reorganized the Reichswehr so that it could be rapidly expanded when free of the restrictions of the Treaty of Versailles.
+He had done so while accepting the Weimar Republic as the framework in which he had to work, in spite of his fundamental dislike of parliamentary democracy.
+Following his forced resignation in 1926, von Schleicher became the driving force behind shaping the military.
+He used a more "modern" approach that relied on a combination of political, military, and economic factors.
+Germany's economic position was to be strengthened and France relegated to the role of a junior partner.
 The supremacy thus gained in Europe was to form the basis for a position of world power.
-Müller sees in this one of the "lines of continuity" of German development from the Empire to National Socialism and the cause of an "entente" between groups of the traditional military elites and the Hitler movement in 1933.
-Hitler was dependent on their support in seizing power, while the latter in turn needed Hitler's supporters as a "mass base".
+Historian Klaus-Jürgen Müller sees in this one of the "lines of continuity" of German development from the Empire to National Socialism and the cause of an "entente" between the traditional military elites and the Hitler movement in 1933.
+Hitler was dependent on their support in his rise to power, while Schleicher and the military needed Hitler's supporters as a "mass base".